 Sample Template & Example

-First sentence: Include your name, your school, your degree and major. (for students and new graduates).
+First sentence: Include your name, your school, your degree and major (for students and new graduates).
 More experienced individuals want to introduce themselves and then begin with the middle sentence.

 Middle sentences: State your relevant experience.
 For example, mention your employer, your role, the skills you used and developed as well as the accomplishments and results you are proud of.
 Mention your future career goals.

 As I approach graduation, I am very interested in utilizing my strengths in writing and forecast analysis within the financial industry.
 I researched your organization and believe that my strengths might fit well within your Economic Analysis division.
-I’d be interested in hearing your thoughts on this and if you might have some other suggestions where my strengths might be of value.
+I’d be interested in hearing your thoughts on this and if you might have some other suggestions on where my strengths might be of value.